sous-chefs/rvm/README.md

 ## rvm_wrapper

-This resource creates a wrapper script for a binary or list of binaries in a given RVM ruby (and optional gemset).
-The given ruby will be installed if it isn't already and a gemset will be created in none currently exist.
+This resource creates a wrapper script for a binary or list of binaries in a given RVM Ruby (and optional gemset).
+The given Ruby will be installed if it isn't already and a gemset will be created in none currently exist.

 ### Actions